ronakgh97/blaze-db/README.md

 - Async/await architecture for non-blocking operations.
 - Parallel processing with Rayon for compute-intensive operations.
 - Performance benchmarking suite (~3.7ms per search on War and Peace dataset).
+- CLI for server and client for talking to http database server.

 ### DEMO